Any412/Data-analysis-projects/README.md

 # Data-analysis-projects
 # About Me
 Hi, I’m Anjali Yeole, a passionate data analyst with expertise in Python, SQL, and Power BI.
 I recently completed my M.Sc. in Computer Science and enjoy using data to uncover insights and solve problems.
-This project is part of my portfolio and demonstrates my ability to analyze datasets, create interactive visualizations, and deliver actionable insights.
+This project is part of my course work and demonstrates my ability to analyze datasets, create interactive visualizations, and deliver actionable insights.
 Feel free to connect with me on www.linkedin.com/in/anjaliyeole-a397a4253 or email me at anjalinyeole2002@gmail.com.